Unpacking the different effects of noise on workers

 - Cause fatigue and aggression

-High noise levels in classrooms do more than impair learning; it can lead to permanent hearing loss.
+High noise levels in classrooms do more than impair learning; they can also lead to permanent hearing loss.

 A study of teachers published in the Journal of Speech, Language and Hearing Research in 2004 demonstrated that as our environment gets noisier, we speak more loudly, resulting in a staggering 50% of teachers suffering irreversible damage to their voices.

-Improving the acoustics within an area can increase productivity and alertness as you’re not actively working to ignore sounds.
+Improving the acoustics within an area can increase productivity and alertness, as workers are not actively working to ignore sounds.
 Reducing noise will also improve speech intelligibility, meaning users can hear announcements, speeches and their colleagues, and don’t need to repeat everything they say.